salubaba10/FED-Student-Exercises/3 - JS/Week 6/README.md

 ## Exercise 1

-Create a program that takes a sentence and returns the longest word in the sentence.
+Create a web app that takes a sentence and returns the longest word in the sentence.

+>💡 Hint: Do you remember the `length` property from week 1 of JS?
+You'll probably need a loop too...

 ## Exercise 2

-Create a program that generates a random quote.
-The program should display the quote and the name of the author.
+Create a web app that generates a random quote, use an API to do this.

+>💡 Hint: The program should display the quote and the name of the author
-These exercises are just a starting point.
-You can modify them to make them more challenging or add additional requirements to them.
-The key is to practice coding regularly and build a strong foundation of knowledge and skills.
-Good luck!